a-d-smith/PandoraCosmicSamples/README.md

 ```

 The next thing you will probably want to do is to produce some samples by first running GENIE, this requires LArSoft-v04_36_00_03 so you will
-once again have to `logout` and see [Starting from a fresh terminal](#Starting-from-a-fresh-terminal) to set set up again.
+once again have to `logout` and see [Starting from a fresh terminal](#Starting-from-a-fresh-terminal) to get set up again.

 Starting from a fresh terminal